 Special courses not a part of the regular schedule, offered as necessary.
-Prerequisite: Consent of instructor.

-FRENCH 1411.
-COLLEGE FRENCH I. (FREN 1411)
+FRENCH 1411, COLLEGE FRENCH I. (FREN 1411)

 An intensive course for students who have had no previous instruction in French.
 Emphasis will be placed on accuracy of pronunciation, fundamentals of grammar, and the acquisition of vocabulary and conversational skills.
 Class is conducted in French and supplemented by practice in the language lab and the computer lab.
 Fall, even years.
-Prerequisite: None.

-FRENCH 1412.
-COLLEGE FRENCH II.
+FRENCH 1412, COLLEGE FRENCH II.
 (FREN 1412)

 A continuation of FRE 1411.
 Conducted in French.
 Spring, odd years.

 Prerequisite: FRE 1411 or equivalent.